aexol-studio/deenruv/docs/docs/guides/developer-guide/uploading-files/index.md

 ---
-title: "Uploading Files"
+title: 'Uploading Files'
 showtoc: true
 ---

 # Uploading Files

-Vendure handles file uploads with the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
+Deenruv handles file uploads with the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
 Internally, we use the [graphql-upload package](https://github.com/jaydenseric/graphql-upload).
 Once uploaded, a file is known as an [Asset](/guides/core-concepts/images-assets/).
 Assets are typically used for images, but can represent any kind of binary data such as PDF files or videos.

 ## Upload clients